 While soft pastels can be used on various surfaces, they are most commonly used on paper.
 The absorbent nature of paper helps keep the pigments in place, allowing artists to achieve precise results.

 Soft pastel is essential for any artist who wants to explore this versatile medium’s full range of possibilities.

 I tend to use soft pastels because I like how they feel on paper.
 I find it easy to get an even covering of pigment, and I can achieve a wide range of tones and textures.

-I also find that soft pastels are very forgiving – if I make a mistake, I can simply rub the pigment off of the paper and start again.
+I also find that soft pastels are very forgiving – if I make a mistake, I can rub the pigment off the paper and start again.

 And because they’re so easy to blend, soft pastels are perfect for creating gradients and subtle shading effects.